Our Customization Panel inside Content Editor allows you to adjust your guidelines before you dive into writing. You can find it under the gear icon.

 Rank high because of their great content, not just their authority.
 Content Score is your best ally here.

-Are not outliers in terms of word count.
+Are they outliers in terms of word count?
 It happens that one page is much longer or much shorter than the rest.
-They may skew your word count so it's better to remove them.
+They may skew your word count, so it's better to remove them.

-There are various data points you may need to pick the best competitors.
+There are various data points you may rely on to pick the best competitors.
 You can customize this view by adding or removing data like: